hbsullivan/pizza-parlor/README.md

 Code: const myPizza = new Pizza(["anchovies", "pineapple"], "medium");
 Expected Output: Pizza { toppings: ["anchovies", "pineapple"], size: "medium" }

+Describe: Pizza.prototype.finCostSize()

+Test: "It should add 0 to the price if a small pizza is selected"
+Code:
+const pizza = new Pizza(, "small") pizza.findCostSize();
+Expected Output: 10

+Test: "It should add 5 to the price if a medium pizza is selected"
+Code:
+const pizza = new Pizza(, "medium") pizza.findCostSize();
+Expected Output: 15

+Test: "It should add 10 to the price if a medium pizza is selected"
+Code:
+const pizza = new Pizza(, "large") pizza.findCostSize();
+Expected Output: 20

-Describe: Pizza.prototype.finCost()
+Describe: Pizza.prototype.findCostToppings()

 Test: "It should add $1 to price if sausage is selected
 Code:
 const pizza = new Pizza("sausage", );
-pizza.findCost()
+pizza.findCostToppings()
 Expected Output: 11

 Test: "It should add $2 to price if pepperoni is selected"
 Code:
 const pizza = new Pizza("pepperoni", )
-pizza.findCost();
+pizza.findCostToppings();
 Expected Output: 12

 Test: "It should add $3 to the price if both pepperoni and sausage are selected"
 Code:
 const pizza = new Pizza(["pepperoni", "sausage"])
-pizza.findCost();
+pizza.findCostToppings();
 Expected Output: 13

-Test: "It should add 5 to the price if a medium pizza is selected"
-Code:
-const pizza = new Pizza(, "medium") pizza.findCost();
-Expected Output: 15

-Test: "It should add 10 to the price if a medium pizza is selected"
-Code:
-const pizza = new Pizza(, "large") pizza.findCost();
-Expected Output: 20
 ```
 ## Known Bugs